 Wipe your surface with a clean microfiber cloth, washcloth, or cotton scraps made from old t-shirts.
-Once you are finished with the cleaning cloths you can launder them and reuse them.
+Once you are finished with the cleaning cloths you can just throw them in the washing machine and reuse them.

 After cleaning my faucets, chrome, brass, stainless, etc with my multi-surface cleaner, I use a dry clean microfiber cloth to buff them and it leaves them streak-free.

 I clean my glass and mirrors with a microfiber cleaning set.
 The first cloth you get wet with water and wipe down your windows and mirror.

 The second cloth is called a buffing cloth that you use dry and wipe off the surface.
 These simple cloths do an amazing job.
 Who know you could simply use a cloth and water to clean and leave your windows and mirrors streak-free?
 Once again, you can launder these clothes (and be sure to follow the instructions as some are not supposed to go through the dryer or use fabric softener with.

 IS VINEGAR ENVIRONMENTALLY FRIENDLY?

 Yes.
 Vinegar is my go to bathroom cleaner.
 It is a great natural cleaner that I love to use it for my tile and grout.
 Its acidic properties help cut through the build-up and bring grout back to its original color without using toxic chemicals.

 I mix a ratio of 1:10 vinegar/water.
 Again, I pour this into reusable bottles that I always have on hand for all my cleaning routines.